I do not have an archaeological background. Does this matter?

 Whether or not you are offered a place on one of our Masters courses depends upon a number of criteria.
 These include your academic track record at undergraduate level, your writing ability, your level of experience, your motivation, and your aptitude for the course.

 Applicants for whom English is not a first language must also demonstrate an appropriate English language proficiency.
-This is usually done by means of an IELTS (International English Language Testing Service) score of 6.5 or greater or a Pearson score of 61 or greater.
+This is usually done by means of an IELTS (International English Language Testing Service) score of 6.5 or greater or a PTE Academic score of 61 or greater.
 If you fall below this level you should consider registering for a pre-sessional English course.
 The language centre also runs also English classes during the academic year, but taught Masters courses are so intensive that if your language skills are not sufficient at the outset, you may be unable to complete the course successfully.

 Providing the results of a recent IELTS test with your application forms helps to speed up our decision- making.
 In the absence of an IELTS score, any offer of a place will usually be conditional upon you demonstrating an appropriate standard of English prior to the start of the course.